Annual Reports to

 2014.
 Two years ago USDA began to privatize

-and plant science institutes at Beltsville into 1 center.
-Last April
+the animal science and plant science institutes at Beltsville into 1

-they announced that our laboratory would be merged with another
+center.
+Last April they announced that our laboratory would be merged with

-and the leader of that lab would become our boss, despite being 1 pay
+another and the leader of that lab would become our boss, despite being 1

-grade lower and doing much less research than the scientists in our lab.
+pay grade lower and doing much less research than the scientists in our

-Then in October USDA merged the regional research offices into
+lab.
+Then in October USDA merged the regional research offices

-larger areas, forced the Beltsville director who decided on our
+into larger areas, forced the Beltsville director who decided

 to replace him with a director from TX who left after 1 week on the